-Archaeological investigations of the Early Christian monument and of the area located 50 m north of it - labeled as the Basilica extra muros sector - were resumed in 2001 on the initiative of Professor Alexandru Suceveanu; the main goal of the investigations was to finalize the research of the monument and to include it in the historical-tourist circuit (Pl.
+Archaeological investigations of the Early Christian monument and of the area located 50 m. north of it - that were labeled as the Basilica extra muros sector - were taken up again in 2001 on the initiative of Professor Alexandru Suceveanu; the main goal of the investigations was to finalize the research of the monument and its inclusion in the historical-tourist circuit (Pl.
 II/2, III/1).

-Five archeological seasons of excavation focused on the monument between 2001 and 2013.
+Five archeological campaigns focused on the monument between 2001 and 2013.
 An up-to-date plan of the monument was made during the 2001 campaign, but no archaeological excavations were performed.
-On the basis of the observations made for the drawing of a detailed survey and of the data obtained through the close analysis of the existing building elements, the team was able to refine the monument's chronology (Pl.
+On the basis of observations made for the drawing of a detailed survey and of data obtained through the close analysis of the existing building elements, the team was able to refine the monument's chronology (Pl.
 II/1).

 A test trench was performed in 2006 inside the annex on the north-eastern side in order to define its function (Pl.
 III/1-2).
-Research of the area located south of the Basilica extra muros was initiated during the 2008-2010 excavations (Pl.
+Research of the area located south of the Basilica extra muros was initiated during the 2008-2010 campaigns (Pl.
 I, IV).
-The specialists first opened a section perpendicular to the south-eastern corner of the first room of the annexes on the southern side of the monument (S1/08, extended westwards through S2/09), followed by two other sections (S1A/2010, S1B/2010) that continued it to the south, down to the Alley with Inscriptions (Pl.
+Specialists first opened a section perpendicular to the south-eastern corner of the first room of the annexes on the southern side of the monument (S1/08, extended westwards through S2/09), followed by two other sections (S1A/2010, S1B/2010) that continued it to the south, until the Alley with Inscriptions (Pl.
 IV).

-Two further trenches were opened in 2013, perpendicular to the south-western corner of room 3 part of the annexes on the southern side of the basilica (S2A/2013 and S2A'/2013) (Pl.
+Two further sections were performed in 2013, perpendicular to the south-western corner of room 3 part of the annexes on the southern side of the basilica (S2A/2013 and S2A'/2013) (Pl.
 I).
-The new trenches opened on the southern side of the Early Christian monument had a threefold purpose:
+The new sections opened on the southern side of the Early Christian monument had a threefold purpose:

 - 1. Uncovering the outer side of the southern wall of the basilica (not researched before) and establishing a more refined chronology of the building development of the three annex rooms on the southern side of the monument; - 2.
 Identifying the extent of the necropolises in the area south of the basilica (one dated before the basilica, the other contemporary to it), where no archeological research has been performed before; - 3.
-Establishing a possible boundary between the area of the basilica, the necropolises, even a habitation area outside the walls during the 6th-7th centuries AD and the harbor of Histria and tracing Early Roman habitation in the same area (data that will be correlated to those obtained by colleague Mircea Dabâca (IAB), leader of the Histria South sector).
+Establishing a possible boundary between the area of the basilica, the necropolises, even a habitation area outside the walls during the 6th 7th centuries AD and the harbor of Histria and tracing Early Roman habitation in the same area